RhysSands/daily-flags-extension/README.md

 ## 🔧 How to Install (Manual)

-1. Download this repository as a ZIP and unzip it
+1. 1.
+Download the ZIP file named daily-flags.zip and unzip it
+   — or directly download the [extension ZIP file here](daily-flags.zip)

 2. Open Chrome and go to: `chrome://extensions/`
 3. Turn on **Developer mode** (top right)
 4. Click **Load unpacked**